Skip to content

 Your first stacked Pull Requests

-This page will walk you through creating and updating GitHub Pull Requests with git-spice.
+This page will walk you through creating and updating GitHub Pull Requests or GitLab Merge Requests with git-spice. git-spice refers to these as Change Requests (CRs).

 Prerequisites